Iapb Italia Onlus

 The International Agency for the Prevention of Blindness-IAPB Italy for the coordination of national and international activities is divided into the Board of Directors, the National Scientific Committee and the Board of Auditors, while locally it has its territorial branches, divided into Regional and Provincial Councils.

-The work by which the Italian Agency accomplishes its institutional aims of prevention and rehabilitation of those who are affected by visual impairment is divided into various areas in the field of prevention:
+The work by which the Italian Agency accomplishes its institutional aims of prevention and rehabilitation of those who are affected by visual impairment is divided into various areas:

 Programmes of sanitary education